Golf Swing Tips for Beginners

 Exercise – Start with short shots, swinging the club on an arc around the body.

-If this has peaked your interest, then we have the perfect opportunity for you, as Cameron House offers a variety of golf lessons and classes beneficial for all levels of golfers, from complete beginners to those with an impressive handicap.
+If this has peaked your interest, then we have the perfect opportunity for you, as Cameron House offers a variety of golf lessons, classes and golf experience days beneficial for all levels of golfers, from complete beginners to those with an impressive handicap.
 Our highly qualified PGA professionals are ready to share their expert knowledge with you through either 1-1 sessions or group lessons.
 Please visit our Golf lessons page for more information on our weekly golf lessons and classes, and the appropriate prices.